 Do I need an Air Fryer?

 No!
-I like to make this in the air fryer because it’s faster, but I’ve included oven-baking instructions below as well.
+I like to make this in the air fryer because it’s faster, but I’ve also included oven-baking instructions in the recipe card below.

 More Vegan Sandwich Recipes